chenjianjx/srb4j/documents/test-cases/test-cases.md

 * Wrong random code
 * Positive case
 * Random code is right but has expired
-* Request a random codes twice and use the first one to log in
+* Request a random code twice and use the first one to log in

 ### Email verification